garyokeeffe/NSA/README.md

 1. **Build and push the Docker image**:

     Make sure Docker is running on your machine.
-Then, navigate to the directory containing the Dockerfile and run the following commands, replacing ACCOUNT_ID with your AWS account ID and REGION with your AWS region:
+Then, navigate to the directory containing the Dockerfile and run the following commands, replacing `ACCOUNT_ID` with your AWS account ID and `REGION` with the AWS region wherein you would like to deploy your API:

    ```bash
     aws ecr get-login-password --region REGION | docker login --username AWS --password-stdin ACCOUNT_ID.dkr.ecr.REGION.amazonaws.com